Getting a Sworn Translation in Italy

 What is a sworn translation?

-A sworn translation (in Italian, traduzione giurata or traduzione asseverata) is a translation that obtains legal value as a certified copy (in Italian, copia conforme) of its source document.
-It is performed by a sworn translator — who signs a specific oath statement — and is then authenticated by the Clerk of the Court, or another public officer in charge.
+A sworn translation is a translation that obtains legal value as if it was a certified copy of its source document.
+It is performed by a sworn translator — also known as traduttore giurato — and is then authenticated by a public officer at an Italian court.

 When is a sworn translation needed?

-In Italy, a sworn translation is usually required whenever a document or a certificate written in English (or any language other than Italian) needs to become legally effective in Italy.
-The oath statement signed by the translator, along with the authentication of the public officer, attests that the document or certificate has been faithfully and accurately translated, so the translation becomes a certified copy of the source document.
-This means that it has the same validity as the original copy.
+In Italy, a sworn translation (in Italian, traduzione giurata or traduzione asseverata) is usually required whenever a document or a certificate written in English (or any language other than Italian) needs to become legally effective in Italy.
+The oath statement signed by the translator, along with the authentication of the public officer, attests that the document or certificate has been faithfully and accurately translated, so the translation becomes like a certified copy of the source document but in a different language.
+In other words, the translation acquires the same validity as the original copy.

-Sworn translations may be required, for example, when you apply for Italian citizenship.
-In this case, you will be asked to provide sworn translations of all the certificates that prove your Italian origin.
+Sworn translations may be required, for example, when you apply for Italian citizenship at an Italian municipality or by filing an appeal to an Italian court (as in the so-called “1948 cases”).
+In this case, you will be asked to provide sworn translations of all the vital records, court orders, and other documents that trace back your lineage and prove your Italian origin.
 These could be:

 - Birth certificates